chipsalliance/firrtl-spec/spec.md

 However, when using bundle types in stateful elements, the notion of `flip` is meaningless.
 There is no directionality to the data inside a register; the data just *is*.

-A passive type is a which does not make use of `flip`.
+A passive type is a type which does not make use of `flip`.
 More precisely, a passive type is defined recursively:

 - All ground types are passive.